 “Product managers simply don’t have any direct authority over most of the things needed to make their products successful – from user and data research through design and development to marketing, sales, and support.
 Even today’s most senior product leaders only have hiring and firing control over their direct reports – other product managers.
 Does that sound like any CEO you know?
 A CEO, on the other hand, stands truly alone, with ultimate responsibility for the success or failure of not just the company but every product in it.” - Martin Eriksson

-The argument goes on to say that, while most Product Managers choose to make hard decisions by themselves, Product Managers always have the ability to pass on the decision to the CEO and avoid responsibility of making the choice.
+The argument goes on to say that, while most Product Managers choose to make hard decisions by themselves, Product Managers always can pass on the decision to the CEO and avoid the responsibility of making a choice.
 Because of that, Product Managers do not have the same authority as CEOs do.
 I don’t think that this is a fair correlation, because just as every Product Manager has a CEO and a group of stakeholders that they respond to, each CEO has the executive board.
 Can most of the CEOs invest 1 billion dollars without getting the approval of the board first?
 Just like the Product Managers are not lone geniuses designing products from ivory towers, same goes for CEOs nowadays - they are not mythical demigods leading companies from other planes of existence.

-Responsibility vs Authority
+Responsibility vs. Authority

-Now, I am not saying that Product Managers are mini-CEOs, just leveled one notch down in the organization in the terms of authority.
+Now, I am not saying that Product Managers are mini-CEOs, just leveled one notch down in the organization in terms of authority.

 What I think that Horowitz meant when was writing the well-known sentence is that the level of responsibility is the same when it comes to the product itself.